 According to Robert Sutton, a Stanford University professor of organizational behavior, 5 to 8 people are the ideal number of participants in a productive meeting.

 Many managers end up diluting each meeting’s quality because they’re trying to be inclusive.
-When too many people participate in meetings, there won’t be enough time for each person to contribute, productive back and forth exchanges are minimized, people become less candied, and sensitive discussions are taken off the agenda.
+When too many people participate in discussions, there won’t be enough time for each person to contribute, productive back and forth exchanges are minimized, people become less candied, and sensitive discussions are taken off the agenda.

 These issues cause people to lose interest in the process, which leads to a lack of preparation and engagement.